plucky-penguin-phil/laravel-nordigen/README.md

 * `NORDIGEN_SECRET_ID` - Your Nordigen app secret ID
 * `NORDIGEN_SECRET_KEY` - Your Nordigen app secret key
 * `NORDIGEN_USE_SANDBOX` - Should we use the Nordigen sandbox provider, or live providers?
+* `NORDIGEN_DEFAULT_COUNTRY` - The default country code to be used when none is provided.
+Mostly used for interacting with institutions.

 # Usage
 Dependency injection is supported with this package for easily accessing the NordigenClient class: